Nightfall/SRails/README.md

 Open the project and you will be asked to *import the Gradle project* (check your Event Log if you missed the pop-up). **Do so**.
 This will configure additionally referenced libraries.

-Use the customizable gradle wrapper if it doesnt work or get stuck or a recent local gradle version (2.9 or 2.10)
+Use the customizable gradle wrapper if it doesn't work or get stuck or a recent local gradle version (2.9 or 2.10)

 In the case you wish to use Eclipse rather than IntelliJ IDEA, the process is mostly the same, except you must run `gradlew eclipse` rather than `gradlew idea`.